infinum/qa-handbook/Automation/Locators/General.md

 When adding new IDs, there are a few things to consider:

 - On which element do you want to have the ID added?
-- Will the developer be able to add the ID to the desired element?
+- Is developer able to add the ID to the desired element?
 - What should the ID look like?

 It gets tricky, for example, when adding an ID to a LayoutView which holds multiple text elements.
 The result might not be what you expected.